Ad Blocker Detected

-In one carbon metabolism, folate cycle is coupled with the methionine cycle forming a bicyclic pathway.
+In one-carbon metabolism, the folate cycle is coupled with the methionine cycle forming a bicyclic pathway.
 In this bicycle pathway, folate is reduced to tetrahydrofolate (THF) in a series of enzyme-catalyzed reactions.
 Thus formed THF involves in different metabolic reactions

 Glycine Dehydrogenase catalyzes the cleavage of glycine to release ammonia, carbon dioxide, and a carbon unit of glycine is transferred to the tetrahydrofolate to form methyl-THM through the folate cycle.
-Methyl-THF donates one carbon unit to homocysteine forming methionine through the methionine cycle.
+Methyl-THF donates a one-carbon unit to homocysteine forming methionine through the methionine cycle.

-One carbon metabolism provides one carbon unit for the synthesis of different intermediates essential to the synthesis of proteins, lipids, and nucleic acids.
-And all these macromolecules are required for the cellular growth and proliferation.
+One carbon metabolism provides a one-carbon unit for the synthesis of different intermediates essential to the synthesis of proteins, lipids, and nucleic acids.
+And all these macromolecules are required for cellular growth and proliferation.
 Synthesis of dTMP by the methylation of dUMP requires methyl-THF while purine synthesis requires 10-formyl-THF and 5,10-methylene-THF.
-Similarly, methionine provides one carbon unit to the phosphatidylcholine synthesis, which contributes half of the membrane lipids and to the protein synthesis, histone methylation, and DNA methylation in the form of S-adenosylmethionine (SAM).
+Similarly, methionine provides a one-carbon unit to the phosphatidylcholine synthesis, which contributes half of the membrane lipids and to the protein synthesis, histone methylation, and DNA methylation in the form of S-adenosylmethionine (SAM).

 Glycine and one-carbon metabolism also play a role in the cellular redox balance.
-Reduction of THF to folic acid catalyzed by THF reductase requires one molecule of NADPH per turn and thus maintains NADP+/NADPH ratio.
-Glutathione formed from glycine, cysteine and glutamate also involve in the maintenance of NADP+/NADPH ratio.
+The reduction of THF to folic acid catalyzed by THF reductase requires one molecule of NADPH per turn and thus maintains the NADP+/NADPH ratio.
+Glutathione formed from glycine, cysteine, and glutamate also involves in the maintenance of the NADP+/NADPH ratio.